bigguysayedhusain/miniproject2Sayed_Alawi/README.md

 ## Description

-This Python project fetches closing stock prices for the last 10 days for five tickers using the yfinance API, converts this data using NumPy, and graph trends using Matplotlib.
-It then automatically creates a directory to save these graphs as PNG files using the Path function from the pathlib module and matplotlib.
-This approach enables easy analysis and presentation of financial data.
+This project utilizes Python, pandas, and Matplotlib to analyze the distribution of TV Shows and movies available on Netflix.
+The data is sourced from netflix_titles.csv, which contains detailed information on Netflix titles, including directors, cast, duration, genre, and more.The results of the analysis are shown to the users as graphs.
+Then, it automatically creates  a directory to save these graphs as PNG files using the Path function from the pathlib module and matplotlib.

 ## Getting Started